dgcuff/blog.github.io/_posts/2022-07-25-hiring-process-examples.md

 And if the company outsourced the hiring process&mdash;that's worse!
 They cheaped out or, for some other less-savoury reason, hired a supposed expert in hiring that takes the process lightly in their quest for quantity over quality.

 But that was a one-off.
 Much more common are employers who are looking for a Canadian employee and ask applicants to declare whether they need sponsorship to work in the United States.
-I always answer, truthfully, that I would need sponsorship to work in the USA, so that the lazy, sloppy employer (or their lazy, sloppy delegate) screens me out immediately, even though the position is in Canada.
+How is one meant to respond?

 Also, I take just a moment to celebrate whenever an employer uses a form that asks whether I am eligible to work in Canada.
 These are the employers I strive to remember.